-Liza was a finalist in two important literary competitions: Debut Prize and NOS (2012) with her novel The Little Man, and also won of the Northern Star Prize (2010) for her collection of short stories The Rebel.
-Her latest novels The Broken Doll and Man is a Noun have been published by Eksmo in 1916.
-Her books were published in French, English, Arabic, Hindi, Ukrainian, Estonian.
-The Little Man was published in English (GLAS).
+Liza Alexandrova-Zorina, born in 1984 is a prize winning author, journalist, famous blogger, a popular columnist on leading opposition periodicals, and a public activist.
+She was a finalist in two important literary competitions: Debut Prize and NOS with her novel The Little Man, and also won of the Northern Star Prize for her collection of short stories The Rebel.

 “Liza is a fabulous writer.
 She has created an original universe which is typical of Russian literature.” – Bernard Werber